Liverpool transfer news and rumours: January transfer window 2023

 Sky Sports pundit Jamie Carragher says Liverpool need to invest up to £250m in their squad to compete at the top of the Premier League again.

-But the former Reds defender fears the club's owners, Fenway Sports Group, don't have the funds to sign the targets that manager Jurgen Klopp requires.
+But the former Reds defender fears the club's owners, Fenway Sports Group, do not have the funds to sign the targets that manager Jurgen Klopp requires.

 Asked if a takeover is required to compete in the transfer market, Carragher told Sky Sports: "It's interesting whether it is a sale or they need investment.